CosmaVergari/os161-vm/README.md

 The _faulter_ test tries to access an address that may be outside of the process address space boundaries.
 The _faulterro_ test attempts to write to a _read-only_ memory region within its boundaries.
 Both return segmentation fault and the process is killed, however the kernel does not panic.

 In the _swapfile kernel panic_ test the kernel panic is succesfully raised.

+The `tlbreplace` test returns a TLB replace stat of *2*.
+This *2* is because after the TLB is filled, the first entry (code page) is overwritten (+1).
+Since the code is then needed, another page fault is issued and another entry is replaced (+1).

 # Workload division